ionos-cloud/module-ansible/inventory/README.md

 ## Usage

 The script exposes `--list` and `--host` options used by Ansible.
-Additionally, there are options for listing other ProfitBricks instances in JSON format, such as data centers, locations, LANs, etc. This is useful when creating servers.
-For example, `--datacenters` will return all virtual data centers associated with the ProfitBricks account.
+Additionally, there are options for listing other Ionos instances in JSON format, such as data centers, locations, LANs, etc. This is useful when creating servers.
+For example, `--datacenters` will return all virtual data centers associated with the Ionos account.

 ```
-usage: profitbricks_inventory.py [-h] [--list] [--host HOST] [--datacenters]
+usage: inventory.py [-h] [--list] [--host HOST] [--datacenters]
                                  [--fwrules] [--images] [--lans] [--locations]
                                  [--nics] [--servers] [--volumes] [--refresh]

-Produce an Ansible Inventory file based on ProfitBricks credentials
+Produce an Ansible Inventory file based on Ionos credentials

 optional arguments:
   -h, --help         show this help message and exit
-  --list             List all ProfitBricks servers (default)
+  --list             List all Ionos servers (default)
   --host HOST        Get all the variables about a server specified by UUID or
                      IP address
   --datacenters, -d  List virtual data centers